ZeroDragon/mp3tagger/readme.md

 You'll need to install it first.
 Also youll need ffmpeg instaled to be able to convert the files to mp3.

+> This will try to download the files using 320kbps audio quality

 Also node@20+ is needed.

 # Install